 Article III.A(2)(a) of the Employer Benefit Plan provides benefits for emergency medical treatment if the emergency medical treatment is rendered within 48 hours following the onset of acute medical symptoms.
-The Funds' Medical Director reviewed the file, including the emergency room records, and determined that the acute medical symptoms reported by Complainant's daughter had an onset of less than 48 hours prior to Complainant's daughter's receipt of emergency room treatment.
-Therefore, the charges associated with the emergency room visit are a covered benefit under the terms of the Employer Benefit Plan.
+The Funds' Medical Director reviewed the file, including the emergency room records, and determined that there was no documentation of the onset of acute medical symptoms prior to Complainant's daughter's receipt of emergency room treatment.
+Therefore, the charges associated with the emergency room visit are not a covered benefit under the terms of the Employer Benefit Plan.

 The Funds' Medical Director notes that Respondent's consideration of non-emergent diagnosis discharge codes as the basis for determining the medical necessity or appropriateness of coverage of emergency medical treatment under the Employer Benefit Plan is not consistent with the terms, provisions, and requirements of the Employer Benefit Plan.
-The Funds' Medical Director also notes that there is no requirement in the Employer Benefit Plan that a beneficiary see a personal care physician for acute medical symptoms prior to seeking emergency room medical treatment.